Thank you very much for your interest in doing serious Zen training at the Zen Center Regensburg e.V.

 This is not to “limit” or “control” you, but actually to free you: We make a very quiet, deep space that you can experience almost nowhere else in a quiet city environment where you can become indescribably more intimate with your True Nature, to be in wonderful solitude while at the same time living together with lots of really interesting, funky people from diverse backgrounds and lands who all have one thing in common: “I want to wake up, attain my True Nature, and help this world.”

-Attached, at bottom, is the Registration Form.
-It is a Google Drive document, so, it will be “sent” back to us automatically.
+Attached, at bottom, is the Application Form.
 Also, we are attaching the Schedule and “The Temple Rules,” by Zen Master Seung Sahn.
 These “Rules” are the same as those learned by all novice nuns and monks in South Korea, except that Zen Master Seung Sahn updated them for the modern age.
 They are the GPS for our community life together.

 Coming to ZCR: